MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 827 - Special Episode 1 - Bidoof's Wish - Bidoof leaves home.md

 `Bidoof`: "By golly, everyone!
 I'm off!"

-`Bidoof Normal` ◀▼▶

-`Bidoof`: "Bidoof's Family: Do your best!"
+`💬`: "Bidoof's Family: Do your best!"

 * * *

-`Bidoof Normal`

-`Bidoof`: "So I left my hometown..."
+`💬`: "So I left my hometown..."

-`Bidoof Normal`

-`Bidoof`: "And entered the Guildmaster's guild as an apprentice."
+`💬`: "And entered the Guildmaster's guild as an apprentice."

-`Bidoof Normal`

-`Bidoof`: "But the training at the guild...
+`💬`: "But the training at the guild...
 For me, was..."

-`Bidoof Normal`

-`Bidoof`: "More difficult than I thought..."
+`💬`: "More difficult than I thought..."